FOLLOW-ON: REDUCING DISEASE IN LIVESTOCK

 -Milestone 5: Produce native birds resistant to NDV and AI using standard breeding practices found in target communities.

 The objectives of this research are partially meet.
-Two chicken derived pluripotent stem cell lines that resist infection with Newcastle Disease virus have been created.
-These cells lines are being further evaluated to generate animals.
+Two chicken derived pluripotent stem cell lines that resist infection with Newcastle Disease virus LaSota vaccine have been created.
+Primordial germ line cells and induced pluripotent cells are being tested for the capacity to differentiate in chicken embryos.
+These cells lines are being further evaluated for use to generate animals.
+Cell lines are also being evaluated for the capacity to resist infection with virulent Newcastle Disease viruses.